Fiplana/QlikLdapLogin/README.md

 # Qlik Sense Virtual Proxy Configuration
 In the Qlik Management Console you have to provide a new virtual proxy.
 You got to provide the following fields in the new virtual proxy:
  -  Session cookie header name: X-Qlik-SessionLdap
- - Authentication module redirect uir: Here you got to provide the adress of this service (https://service:9000)
+ - Authentication module redirect URI: Here you got to provide the address of this service (https://service:9000)
  - Host allow list: Register this service as an allowed host (service:9000)
  - Under "Associated items", click onto "Proxies" and register the Central Node Proxy